segmentio/segment-docs/src/getting-started/use-cases/setup.md

 ## Example setup: Personalize winback

 This section provides a detailed, step-by-step guide to setting up the **Personalize Winback** use case from the **Personalize communications and product experiences** business goal in your Segment account.
+All use cases follow this same setup flow.

 ### Step 1: Navigate to Use Cases